d-r-n/d-r-n.github.io/_posts/2023-02-05-preference-algorithms.markdown

 layout: post
 comments: true
 title:  "Personal Preference Algorithms"
-excerpt: "An examination of social media & content platforms in an age of increased public scrutiny, legislative pressure, and generative AI"
+excerpt: "A path forward for content platforms in an age of increased public scrutiny, legislative pressure, and generative AI"
 date:   2023-02-05
 mathjax: false
 ---